 A crucial way of providing a case for OLH membership is use of the resource by your scholars.
 We encourage you to

 - Recommend our 31 diamond open access journals as publication outlets to your PhD students, postdoctoral fellows and staff.

-- Encourage your staff to propose themed collections for the OLH flagship journal or the 27 other titles, and provide an APC-free publishing outlet for your conferences and library events.
+- Encourage your staff to propose themed collections for the OLH flagship journal or our other titles, and provide an APC-free publishing outlet for your conferences and library events.

 - Identify departments, faculties, centres etc. within your institution that match an OLH journal or collection (for example, ASIANetwork Exchange and an Asian Studies department) and make their leadership aware of OLH.